-Hair must be pulled back, secured and up off the collar for all clinical experiences.
+Hair should be well groomed, of a natural color, with no artificial attachments/adornments such as hair extensions, dred-locks, beads, ribbons, feathers etc. Hair must be pulled back, secured and up off the collar for all clinical experiences.

-Facial hair must be neatly trimmed and beards may not be longer than two inches below the jaw line.
+Facial hair must be neatly trimmed and beards may not be longer than one inch below the jaw line.